-Simultaneously with the consummation of the Share Exchange Agreement, Diginex Limited will complete the following ancillary transactions (the "Ancillary Transactions"): (i) Diginex Limited will issue new convertible loan notes in consideration for the cancellation of the then existing convertible loan notes issued by DSL (such Diginex Limited convertible loan notes will have the same terms as the convertible notes issued by DSL); (ii) Diginex Limited will options to purchase Diginex Limited Ordinary Shares, under a new equity incentive plan expected to be adopted by Diginex Limited, to the holders of options to purchase DSL ordinary shares granted by DSL (the "Original Share Options"), in consideration for the cancellation of the Original Share Options held by such holders (such Diginex Limited options will have the same terms as the Original Share Options issued by DSL); and (iii) Diginex Limited will grant certain warrants to purchase Diginex Limited Ordinary Shares to the holders of warrants to purchase ordinary shares of DSL (the "Original Warrants"), in consideration for the cancellation of the Original Warrants held by such holders (such Diginex Limited warrants will have the same terms as the Original Warrants issued by DSL).
-The convertible loan notes to be issued by Diginex Limited will automatically convert into Diginex Limited Ordinary Shares upon this registration statement being declared effective and any unvested share options will automatically vest upon IPO.
+Simultaneously with the consummation of the Share Exchange Agreement, Diginex Limited will complete the following ancillary transactions (the "Ancillary Transactions"): (i) Diginex Limited will issue new convertible loan notes in consideration for the cancellation of the then existing convertible loan notes issued by DSL (such Diginex Limited convertible loan notes will have the same terms as the convertible notes issued by DSL); (ii) Diginex Limited ordinary Shares, under a new equity incentive plan expected to be adopted by Diginex Limited, to the holders of options to purchase DSL ordinary shares granted by DSL (the "Original Share Options"), in consideration for the cancellation of the Original Share Options held by such holders (such Diginex Limited options will have the same terms as the Original Share Options issued by DSL); and (iii) Diginex Limited will grant certain warrants to purchase Diginex Limited Ordinary Shares to the holders of warrants to purchase ordinary shares of DSL (the "Original Warrants"), in consideration for the cancellation of the Original Warrants held by such holders (such Diginex Limited options of the Original Warrants held by such holders (such Diginex Limited options of the Original Warrants to purchase ordinary shares of DSL (the "Original Warrants"), in consideration for the cancellation of the Original Warrants held by such holders (such Diginex Limited will automatically convert into Diginex Limited Ordinary Shares upon this registration statement being declared effective and any unvested share options will automatically vest upon IPO.
 There is no automatic conversion associated with the warrants.

 Upon consummation of the Share Exchange Agreement and the Ancillary Transactions, DSL will be a wholly owned subsidiary of Diginex Limited, and the existing shareholders and securityholders of DSL will become shareholders and securityholders of Diginex Limited (the "Restructuring").
 Following the Restructuring, Diginex Limited will have subsidiaries located in Hong Kong, United Kingdom and United States of America.
-Diginex Limited will be the sole owner of DSL, and through DSL the sole owner of (i) Diginex Services Limited, a corporation formed in the United Kingdom and (ii) Dignex USA LLC, a limited liability company formed in the State of Delaware.
+Diginex Limited will be the sole owner of DSL, and through DSL the sole owner of (i) Diginex Services Limited, a corporation formed in the United Kingdom and (ii) Diginex USA LLC, a limited liability company formed in the State of Delaware.